Cookie Consent by Free Privacy Policy Generator

 • rural areas

 When the criminals use the victim’s property for criminal enterprises, the inhabitants become terrified of going to the police for fear of being suspected of involvement in drug dealing or being identified as a member of the group, which would result in their eviction from the property.
-Some vulnerable adults may be forced to leave their homes, making themselves homeless and leaving the gangs free to sell drugs in their absence.
+Some adults at risk of harm may be forced to leave their homes, making themselves homeless and leaving the gangs free to sell drugs in their absence.

 Case Study - Martin's Story